 While I understand this sentiment, constantly repeating this to yourself will inevitably make it true.

 You’ve likely heard the saying, “Whether you believe you can or can’t, you are right”?

 Being an effective salesperson isn’t a fixed trait – it’s something you can learn.
 The more you practice it, and tweak it to fit your personality and values, the better you’ll get at it.Being an effective salesperson isn’t a fixed trait – it’s something you can learn.
 The more you practice it, and tweak it to fit your personality and values, the better you’ll get at it.Click To Tweet

 5. “No one around here lets me work!”

-Trust me, I know how challenging it can be to work from home.
+Oh boy!
+Do I know how challenging it can be to work from home!

 But if you’re consistently blaming your family for your lack of progress or momentum, it’s time to dig deeper!

-In other words, don’t expect that you’ll be able to manage work and kids without some careful, proactive planning.
+Don’t expect that you’ll be able to manage work and your kids without some careful, proactive planning.

 This might mean setting up activities or care for the kids a couple of times a week, setting work hours after bedtime, or maybe even setting clearer boundaries around work hours when everyone’s at home.